drupol/registryonsteroids/README.md

 So Drupal will continue and iterate until a valid theme hook is found, in this case: `node`, the very base hook.

 It seems that by default, Drupal never executes any variant theme (pre)processors.
-It only ever executes the (pre)processors callbacks from the very base hook, in this case, this is `node`.
+It only ever executes the (pre)processors callbacks from the very base hook, in this case, it is a `node`.

 This module updates this default behavior and let Drupal use "_intermediary_" or "_derivative_" preprocess/process callbacks.